 Why is this happening..?

 We all just want a smooth gaming experience.

 That, my friend, is a matter of CPU bottleneck or GPU bottleneck.
-Jump in as we talk about CPU and GPU bottleneck in detail, as well as ways to address bottleneck issues.
+Jump in as we talk about CPU and GPU bottlenecks in detail, as well as ways to address bottleneck issues.

 The components that are involved in the process of bottlenecking are the CPU (processor) and the GPU (graphics card).

-If they have huge differences in processing speed, bottleneck will happen.
+If they have huge differences in processing speed, bottlenecks will happen.
 We’ll talk more about the details of the processes later.

-On paper, a GTX 1080 Ti can easily run games with improved graphics details.
-However, because the A6 processor can’t keep up with the processing speed of the graphics card, CPU bottleneck happens.
+On paper, a GTX 1080 Ti should have no trouble running games with enhanced graphics.
+However, a CPU bottleneck occurs since the A6 processor is unable to keep up with the graphics card’s processing speed.

 A solution to balance out the processing speeds can be made by adjusting resolutions – we’ll have this covered later in detail.

 The same concept applies to GPU bottleneck – only this happens if you pair a fast processor with an entry-level graphics card.

 Let’s take an Intel Core i7-8700K processor and pair it with a GT 1030 graphics card.